“The idea of freedom is inspiring. But what does it mean? If you are free in a political sense but have no food, what’s that? The freedom to starve?”

 There is enough wealth in our society to solve this problem; there are more empty houses than there are houseless people.
 Given that occupying those houses would be a criminal offense, homelessness is a willful and state-enforced phenomenon.

-2. Denial of Reproductive Rights: The reproductive rights group Abortion Gang describes that there are significant “barriers to contraceptive use” for the homeless, including lack of agency in negotiating the circumstances of sexual encounters.
-Other issues described are “poor nutrition, lack of prenatal care and comprehensive reproductive health services, and stress”.
+The reproductive rights group Abortion Gang describes that there are significant “barriers to contraceptive use” for the homeless, including lack of agency in negotiating the circumstances of sexual encounters.
+Other issues they describe include “poor nutrition, lack of prenatal care and comprehensive reproductive health services, and stress”.
 Most family planning agencies fail to provide care that is tailored to homeless people.
 These factors put homeless people at high risk for “pregnancy complications, unplanned/unwanted pregnancies, and HIV infection”.

-It’s not only the conditions of homelessness that characterize it as body terrorism.
-It’s also the systemically oppressive nature of homelessness in our society.
+It’s not only the personal experiences of homeless people that qualify homelessness as body terrorism.
+It’s also the systemic oppression driving homelessness in US society.

 Too often homelessness consumes and isolates people.
 It further compromises the integrity and continuity of marginalized communities.
 Familial homelessness is on the rise, and sometimes when homelessness is experienced during childhood, it can forever shape a child’s emotional and physical well-being.